GiuseppeMorgese/GiuseppeMorgese/README.md

-- 👋 Hi, I’m Giuseppe.
-I'm an artificial intelligence student at the University of Bologna
+- 👋 Hi, I’m Giuseppe, an artificial intelligence student at the University of Bologna
-- 💻 I'm currently looking for an internship outside of Italy to write my master's thesis
+- 💻 Looking for a job in Vienna
-- 👀 I’m interested in Computer Vision and Reinforcement Learning
+- 👀 Fascinated by Computer Vision, Reinforcement Learning and the main challenges of Machine Learning
-- 🌱 I’m currently learning Pytorch, bayesian networks, R
+- 🌱 Currently working on Imbalanced Semantic Segmentation, NLP and climatic data
 - 📫 How to reach me: giuseppe.morgese98@gmail.com

 <!---